2262-Robo-Panthers/2020-New-Controls/README.md

 Log 61: Glueing my left eyeball to the robot has done nothing to stop Ryan's wrath.

 Log 96: We have won our first blue banner.
 In the persute of fame, the programmers have been forgoten.
 We havent been fed in 4 days now.

+Log 118: Can use git.
+Im no longer a social outcast